That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 Once you've identitifed a zone, find a spot; it's first come, first pick of ground available.
 Fires are only allowed in designated areas with pits (and depends on the fire risk level set by the county.)

 A family friendly camping retreat along the Sandy River, Oxbow Regional Park, Gresham, Oregon.
+BIPOC only.

 Camping in community creates a sense of safety and liberty to appreciate a natural way of being.
 What we are attempting to create at R3 is an opportunity to relax, relate and release.
-This R3 camping retreat is free and exclusive to Native, Black, Indigenous, "People of Color" who are ready to let go of "labels" and just be in nature with friends and family.
+This R3 camping retreat is free and exclusive to "Black, Indigenous, People of Color" who are ready to let go of "labels" and just be in nature with friends and family.

-Thursday, May 25th
+Thursday, May 23th

-VIP Check-In: by invitation only
+VIP Check-In: returning campers or by invitation only

 General Check-In: 2p-6p